zeroXserdar/developer-hub/docs/quickstart/_tutorial1_.md

 Traditionally in IBC applications, each application would bind a port to the application and this port would own a channel end.
 This way the IBC channel functions as a _private lane_ for IBC traffic between the applications on both chains.

 However, to enhance the developer experience for application developers, the vIBC protocol allows applications developers to use a **universal channel**.
-This is an unordered channel that is shared among many appications (contracts) and requires no channel handshake protocol before starting to send packets.
+This is an unordered channel that is shared among many applications (contracts) and requires no channel handshake protocol before starting to send packets.

 **This tutorial handles the case of custom channels, i.e. it will implement a function to trigger a channel handshake and implement the channel callbacks.**